You don’t have a photograph until you can hold it in your hands

 We spend a lot of time around our print inspection station.

 I equate printing to what it used to be like with color TVs.
 As a kid, I remember our first giant color TV.
-This TV is for those that remember put you in charge of color.
+This TV is for those that remember to put you in charge of color.
 You had brightness, contrast, color, tint, and other knobs that let you adjust the color on your TV.
 Let’s say no one agreed on what good color was.
 You’d visit a friend’s house, and their TVs were purple or blue or green in color cast.
 It wasn’t easy and a challenge in those early days.

 Many color test charts we use